lKorron/Hubba-Turbo/README.md

 # Hubba-Turbo
 Can you strike a balance?
 Easy task, isn't it?
 However, in our game on the scales there are living plasticine characters ...
+# How to start
+To start the game, start the first scene - the intro.
 # Screenshots
 <div>
   <img width="360" height="200" align="left" src="https://github.com/lKorron/Hubba-TurboRep/blob/master/Hubba-Turbo%20New/Assets/ScreenShots/StartScreen.png">